seibas/Takayama-03/contents/events/2021-2-14-off-close.md

 ---
 date: "2021-02-09"
-title: "Game Night at the Lodge: Scythe"
+title: "The Hotel stay close "
-category: "game night"
+category: "Day off"
 ---

-**Game Night: Thor**
+**All staff in Vacation**

 Join as at lodge to learn moore about the new game "Thor".